 By 28, I was making 6 figures and was comfortable enough in my job to where I had everything settled, in good order and deemed it the right time to start a family.

 The truth was I actually hated my job.
 It was draining, but I was awesome at it.
 I knew all the ins and outs, and unfortunately people became too dependent on me.

 Unless it’s a DIY project, throwing money at a problem isn’t a fix.
 It’s a temporary band-aid.
-It didn’t relieve the actual problems.
+It doesn’t relieve the actual problems.
 “Here’s more money for you.
 Will you stay?”

-I gave it my all the next year, attempt to replace those who left, train in new staff, perform at a managerial level, balance a 7 figure operating budget and advise executives who probably didn’t understand 3/4 of the words coming out of my mouth yet held the puppet strings.
+And I gave it my all the next year.
+I attempted to replace those who left, train in new staff, perform at a managerial level, balance a 7 figure operating budget and advise executives who probably didn’t understand 3/4 of the words coming out of my mouth yet held the puppet strings.

 You would have thought it was being employed by execs that deemed you as a puppet, but heck – that’s everywhere!
 Not a problem; just use survivor tactics to outwit, outplay and outlast.

 Before long, my immune system was shot.
 I was sick all the time and cocaine skinny.
 Which only looks cool if you are in a rock band.
 I knew I needed to make a change so I took a vacation day from work and spent my 30th birthday applying for jobs.